paulmackinlay/state-machine/docs/05-events.md

 approach, you can set a generic payload on a `StateEvent` which can then be accessed by a `StateAction` when it is being executed.

-In many cases the payload of a `StateEvent` is not needed in which case you can define it as `Void`.
+In many cases the payload of a `StateEvent` is not needed, in which case you can define it as `Void`.

 [previous page](04-configure.md) --- [next page](06-exceptions.md)